 Wherever it feels natural.
 If these questions lead to a longer discussion on the topic, wonderful!
 (There’s a guide just after this paragraph that helps you do just that.)
 If your kids are barely uttering grunts, don’t get discouraged—the next time it feels right, try out another song.
 Keep engaging them.

-For Deeper Discussion: (If your kids seem into diving in deeper, the following discussion guide can help take you there.)
+(If your kids seem into diving in deeper and looking at what the Bible has to say on the subject, the following discussion guide can help take you there.)

 “Last Friday Night (T.G.I.F.)” is a catchy single that a whole lot of people love—but why is it so popular?
 Is it because of the music video?
 Is it because of the catchy melody?
 Or do a lot of listeners love Perry’s racy lyrics?
 The Bible definitely has a few things to say about the content of this song—as well as an infinitely better alternative.

 - HAVE ALL YOUR FAMILY MEMBERS ANSWER: Before we dive in, how many of you have seen the video for “Last Friday Night (T.G.I.F.)”?

 - ASK A FEW FAMILY MEMBERS: For those of you who’ve seen the video, how does the video’s content match up with the song’s lyrics?
 (If your family members are getting stuck, ask: In other words, if the lyrics are incredibly raw, why is the video mostly funny and cute?
 How does that combination affect your reaction to the overall song?)